-I take great pleasure in welcoming you to the 31st Annual General Meeting of your Company.
-The Annual Report for the financial year 2015-16 has been circulated and with your permission I take it as read.
+I take great pleasure in welcoming you all to the 33nd Annual General Meeting of your Company.
+The Annual Report for the financial year 2017-18 has been circulated and with your permission I take it as read.

 The following significant developments have taken place:-

 i) The Company increased its authorized share capital from Rs.250 crores to Rs.560 crores and through Right Issue of shares allotted additional share to President of India (GoI) through Ministry of Civil Aviation of Rs.159.05 crores and ONGC Ltd. of Rs.152.816 crores in July 2017.

 ii) PHL has been awarded a contract by ONGC for 04 helicopters for 5 years with expected annual revenue of Rs.80 crores.

 iii) Pawan Hans has persuaded inclusion of helicopters in RCS-UDAN Scheme and has participated in bidding process.
 PHL has been awarded 13 RCS routes in January 2018 under Regional Connectivity Scheme (RCS) in Assam, Himachal Pradesh, Manipur & Uttrakhand for which Helicopter services to be started in the next six months time.
 Under RCS scheme PHL is likely to get annual estimated revenue of Rs.60 crores.
 This is a new revenue stream and Company is going up to start Commercial Operations under RCS Scheme.

 iv) The Company has been awarded consultancy work for construction of 31 Heliports in five States i.e. Arunachal Pradesh, Assam, Manipur, Uttarakhand and Himachal Pradesh under RCS UDAN-II Scheme.
 This work comprises of three stages of feasibility study, preparation of DPR and consultancy during execution.
 Expected revenue for the first two stages is Rs.14 crores approx. and for the third stage it is Rs.30 crores approx.